 DIFFICULTY LEVEL – Moderate to hard, depending on how muddy the trail is.

-A few km into the hike you will get to Acaime, a hummingbird sanctuary where you can stop to rest and have a drink of hot chocolate with cheese, a typical drink in Colombia, while admiring the lovely, colorful birds as they zip by.
-Admission is 5000 Colombian Pesos (COP) (little less than $1.5 USD) and includes a drink.
+A few kilometers into the hike, you will get to Acaime, a hummingbird sanctuary where you can stop to rest and have a drink of hot chocolate with cheese, a typical drink in Colombia while admiring the lovely, colorful birds as they zip by.